omarbranez/nugget-bridge-frontend/README.md

 ---
 ![nugget bridge overview](https://cdn.wikimg.net/en/strategywiki/images/f/f0/Pokemon_RBY_Route24.png)

-**A never-ending gauntlet of annoying trainers whose hordes of wimpy, unevolved Pokemon**
+**A never-ending gauntlet of annoying trainers whose hordes of wimpy, unevolved Pokemon serve nothing but to test your patience and sanity**

 Nugget Bridge attempts to recreate those fond, and totally not suppressed, traumas in the form of an unending series of consecutive battles.